 Garamba, one of Africa’s oldest national parks and a World Heritage Site, is the last stronghold for the largest population of elephants and the last remaining Kordofan giraffe in the DRC

-In a region with little economic opportunity, Garamba employs almost 500 full-time local staff with 2,000 more on short-term contracts.
+In a region with little economic opportunity, Garamba employs over 500 full-time local staff with 2,000 more on short-term contracts.
 Our growing ranger force provides security not only to wildlife but also to tens of thousands of people living around the park, slowly returning peace to this corner of the world again.

-Our primary focus is on intensive law enforcement efforts to counter the poaching threats the park faces on a constant basis, and to progress on the sustainable development of the area, to realise the socio-economic benefits for surrounding communities.
+Our primary focus is to continue our intensive law enforcement efforts to counter the poaching threats the park faces on a constant basis, and to progress on the Sustainable Development initiative that will impact more than 100,000 people living around Garamba.

 Sign up to be the first to hear #GoodNews happening around African Parks.×